+Although not required, we recommend that you level your machine and mount it to the floor.
+Because this is an optional step and floor materials may vary, mounting hardware is not included.
 Generally, you can either bolt your machine to the floor or mount it on machine mounts.
-Although not required, we recommend that you secure the machine to the floor and level it while doing so.
-Because this is an optional step and floor materials may vary, hardware for securing the machine to the floor is not included.